Advancing Economic Digital Responsibility

 Last year, I was privileged to co-facilitate the Economic Design course of Gaia Education’s Design for Sustainability program, which focuses on designing regenerative cultures.
 The course explores alternative currency systems and economic indicators, social innovation, cooperatives, alternative legal structures (like benefit corporations), and other important practices necessary to redesign our economic systems so that they work better for everyone.
 This is mission-critical work.

 Since 2011, Mightybytes has been part of the global B Corp community.
 Our collective mission is to build a regenerative, equitable, and more inclusive economy that works for everyone.
-As a digital agency, we are committed to using design and technology to create a better world, so focusing on this work—and helping our clients do the same—is core to how we execute our mission.
+As a digital agency, we are committed to using design and technology to create a better world.
+Therefore, focusing on this work—and helping our clients do the same—is core to how we execute our mission.

 With technology playing such a key role in this long overdue economic transition, responsible digital practices must live at the heart.